JAlexander35/firewall-assurance-automation/README.md

-# SmartConsole Findings Generator
+# Firewall Assurance Automation

 ## Overview
-SmartConsole Findings Generator is a Python-based automation tool designed to analyze CSV exports from Check Point SmartConsole and produce structured firewall policy findings.
-The tool supports firewall assurance, compliance assessments, and risk reporting by converting raw policy data into actionable findings aligned with assessment workflows.
+Firewall Assurance Automation is a Python-based tool designed to analyze CSV exports from Check Point SmartConsole and automatically generate standardized firewall policy findings.
+The tool supports firewall assurance, compliance assessments, and risk reporting by converting raw policy data into structured, review-ready outputs.

-This project is intended for use in controlled enterprise or government environments where auditability, traceability, and consistency are critical.
+This project emphasizes repeatability, traceability, and analyst oversight, aligning with enterprise and DoD-style assessment workflows.

 ---

-## Key Features
+## Key Capabilities
-- Parses Check Point SmartConsole CSV exports
+- Ingests Check Point SmartConsole CSV policy exports
-- Identifies potentially risky or non-compliant firewall rules
+- Normalizes rule data for consistent analysis
+- Automatically flags common firewall policy risks:
+  - Overly broad source or destination definitions
+  - Broad network subnets
+  - Unrestricted services (ANY)
+  - Allowed traffic without logging
-- Classifies findings by risk level (High / Medium / Low)
+- Assigns explainable risk levels (High / Medium / Low)
+- Generates analyst-ready findings and remediation guidance
+- Maps findings to compliance references (STIG / SRG / CIS / NIST)
-- Generates structured outputs suitable for assessment reports
+- Produces a single Excel workbook suitable for assessment and reporting use
-- Supports repeatable and auditable analysis workflows

 ---

 ## Intended Use
-This tool is designed to assist with:
+This tool is intended to assist with:
 - Firewall Assurance Program (FAP) activities
-- Security control assessments
-- Configuration reviews and change validation
+- Configuration and policy reviews
+- Risk identification and prioritization
 - Compliance alignment and reporting support

-It does **not** make live changes to firewall configurations and does **not** interface directly with management or enforcement planes.
+The tool **does not** make live changes to firewall configurations and **does not** connect directly to firewall management systems.

+All outputs should be reviewed and validated by a qualified analyst prior to inclusion in formal reports.

 ---

-## Input
-- CSV exports generated from Check Point SmartConsole
-- Exports should represent firewall policy rules or related configuration data

-> **Note:** Sample inputs included in this repository (if any) are sanitized and contain no real network, customer, or system data.

----

-## Output
-Depending on configuration, the tool may produce:
-- Structured findings (CSV, JSON, or text)
-- Risk categorizations
-- Data suitable for integration into formal assessment or reporting templates

-Generated outputs should be reviewed by qualified personnel before inclusion in official reports.

----

 ## Requirements
-- Python 3.x
+- Python 3.9+
-- Required Python packages listed in `requirements.txt`
+- Python packages:
+  - `pandas`
+  - `openpyxl`

 Install dependencies:
 ```bash